This post reviews the best tips to strengthen your marriage after baby.

 Remember, your baby is a result of the love you share; that is a beautiful thing.

 It helps you stay connected and prevents you from taking each other for granted.

-Go back, look at your wedding photos or videos together, and reminisce in the romance and your partner.
+Go back, look at your wedding photos or videos together, and reminisce about the romance and your partner.

 Marriage After Baby

-Your marriage before kids will be a stark contrast of what it will evolve into.
+Your marriage before kids will be a stark contrast to what it will evolve into.

-Those first few years of marriage can be hard especially if you got pregnant right away ( me!).
+Those first few years of marriage can be hard, especially if you get pregnant immediately ( me!).

 The arrival of a new baby can be a time of great joy and excitement, but it can also strain even the strongest marriages.